 “We trust Relativity for each stage of the e-discovery life cycle.”

-COO of CDS
+Director of eDiscovery Strategy, CDS

 “With Relativity, we can create outstanding reports, adjust workflows easily, and dig into specific documents quickly—it’s very functional and insightful.
 It’s not just our review tool—it’s our platform.”